anjalisilva/libraryStatistics/README.md

 library("libraryStatistics")
 ```

-To run the Shiny app:
+To run the Shiny application:

 ``` r
 libraryStatistics::shinyLibStats()